 Critical and candid assessment of the response using trained controllers and evaluators.
 This assessment may be a part of the licensee’s drill/exercise critique process.

+Verify that drills and exercises are conducted within the timeframe required by the emergency plan and procedures.

+Verify that the licensee is conducting an accountability drill as required by their emergency plan, procedures, and/or license conditions.
+An accountability drill may be accomplished via activating the CAAS (e.g. evacuating the entire plant).

-Verify that drills and exercises are conducted within the timeframe required by the emergency plan and procedures. . that the licensee is conducting a criticality drill as required by their emergency plan, procedures, and/or license conditions.Determine whether the licensee conducts quarterly communications checks with offsite response organizations, to check and update all necessary telephone numbers.
+Verify that the licensee is conducting a criticality drill as required by their emergency plan, procedures, and/or license conditions.
+[Note: 10 CFR 70.24(a)(3) and (b) requires that licensees must maintain emergency response capabilities to address criticality hazards and accidents as required by and documented in emergency plans and procedures and verified by means of drills and exercises.]

+Determine whether the licensee conducts quarterly communications checks with offsite response organizations, to check and update all necessary telephone numbers.

 Determine if the licensee has provisions for updating the emergency plan based on the incorporation of management-approved recommendations from drills and actual events.